MeG0302/Aztec/README.md

 type the following command in this Discord server: /operator start

 come back to vps.
+> After running node, you should wait at least 10 to 20 mins before your run these commands

 Step 1: Get the latest proven block number:
 ```bash